Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Capable of delivering very high voltages.

-- If stored without electrolyte, have an indefinite shelf life.
+- If stored without electrolytes, have an indefinite shelf life.

-- Can be left on float charge or trickle for long periods of time.
+- It can be left on float charge or trickle for long periods.

 On the other hand, flooded lead-acid batteries have the following downsides: